 The attraction stage

 When a company is looking to hire new employees, it is in the attraction stage.
-This is where the talent acquisition manager’s skills are put to the test.
+This is where the talent acquisition manager’s skills are tested.
 They need to be able to find the best candidates and entice them to join the company.

 The manager needs to sell the company and its benefits.
 During this stage, they need to know what the company is looking for in a new employee and create a positive impression of the company, so the candidate will be interested in finding out more.

 They also need to be able to assess the candidate’s qualifications and see if they are a good fit for the company.
-If they are not a good fit, then the manager should let them go.
+If they are not, the manager should let them go.

-For example, if a company is considering hiring a DevOps engineer, they would filter out potential candidates based on their general knowledge about cloud computing and more technical skills with the specific software or tools the company is using.
+For example, a company considering hiring a DevOps engineer would filter out potential candidates based on their general knowledge about cloud computing and more technical skills with the specific software or tools the company is using.

 The shift to remote work has introduced several new challenges in this employee lifecycle stage, but it has also opened up a world of new opportunities.
-For businesses, one of the biggest advantages of remote working is the ability to attract top talent from around the globe.
+For businesses, one of the biggest advantages of remote working is attracting top talent from around the globe.

 The recruitment stage